Episodes

 Valette and The Great Siege of Malta (Part 1)

 "Nothing is more well known than the siege of Malta" - Voltaire In the year 1565 an enormous Ottoman fleet departed Constantinople heading for the tiny Mediterranean island of Malta.
-With around 40,000 troops onboard, the army was tasked with …
+With around 40,000 troops onboard, the army was tasked with the eradication of a handful of Christian knights, …

 April 12, 2021